-- First comes a "weakness" or a decrease in the healing effects of our parasympathetic nervous system the side of our nervous system that is responsible to help us "rest and digest" or "chill and rebuild".
-For example, perhaps you get easily stressed and have a hard time releasing stress. - Next comes an increase in sympathetic nervous system activity usually a physical or emotional stressor. - This increase in sympathetic activity cannot be balanced because of chronic parasympathetic suppression.
-The result is an uncontrolled increase of adrenaline which directs the myocardial cells to break down glucose using aerobic glycolysis This step shunts the metabolism of the heart away from its preferred and most efficient fuel sources, which are ketones and fatty acids to sugars. - As a result of this sympathetic increase and glycolysis, an increase in lactic acid occurs in the myocardial cells; this happens in virtually 100 % of heart attacks.
+- First comes a decrease in the healing effects of our parasympathetic nervous system the side of our nervous system that is responsible to help us "rest and digest" or "chill and rebuild". - Next comes an increase in sympathetic nervous system activity usually a physical or emotional stressor. - This increase in sympathetic activity cannot be balanced because of chronic parasympathetic suppression.
+The result is an uncontrolled increase of adrenaline which directs the myocardial cells to break down glucose using aerobic glycolysis This step shunts the metabolism of the heart away from its preferred and most efficient fuel sources, which are ketones and fatty acids. - As a result of this sympathetic increase and glycolysis, an increase in lactic acid occurs in the myocardial cells; this happens in virtually 100 % of heart attacks.
 A result of the increase in lactic acid in the heart muscle, acidosis occurs preventing calcium from entering the cells making them unable to contract . . . viola . . . a heart attack . . .